eoniboogie/eoniboogie.github.io/cv.md

 Improvement of the encryption module's calculation speed using FPGA.
 Hardware module has a faster calculation performance.
 During the internship, I developed the HMAC-SHA256 algorithm module for encryption using [C language and FPGA](https://github.com/eoniboogie/HMAC).
 I sent packets to FPGA for the calculation job and then sent the calculated packets back to the CPU.
-Since the calculation had been calculated from the FPGA, the entire encryption speed improved by approximately 40%.
+Since the calculation had been made using the FPGA, the entire encryption speed improved by approximately 40%.